Mu'awiya I: Conquest of central North Africa

-Although the Arabs had not advanced beyond Cyrenaica since the 640s other than periodic raids, the expeditions against Byzantine North Africa were renewed during Mu'awiya's reign.
+The Arabs had not advanced beyond Cyrenaica since the 640s, other than periodic raids.
+During Mu'awiya's reign, the expeditions against Byzantine North Africa were renewed.
 In 665 or 666 Ibn Hudayj led an army which raided Byzacena (southern district of Byzantine Africa) and Gabes and temporarily captured Bizerte before withdrawing to Egypt.
 The following year Mu'awiya dispatched Fadala and Ruwayfi ibn Thabit to raid the commercially valuable island of Djerba.
 Meanwhile, in 662 or 667, Uqba ibn Nafi, a Qurayshite commander who had played a key role in the Arabs' capture of Cyrenaica in 641, reasserted Muslim influence in the Fezzan region, capturing the Zawila oasis and the Garamantes capital of Germa.
 He may have raided as far south as Kawar in modern-day Niger.

-A statue representing Uqba ibn Nafi, the Arab commander who conquered Ifriqiya and founded Kairouan in 670, during Mu'awiya's reign.
-Uqba served as Mu'awiya's lieutenant governor over North Africa until the caliph dismissed him in 673.
+A statue representing Uqba ibn Nafi, who conquered Ifriqiya and founded Kairouan in 670 under Mu'awiya.
+Uqba served as lieutenant governor of North Africa until his dismissal in 673.

 The struggle over the succession of Constantine IV drew Byzantine focus away from the African front.
 In 670, Mu'awiya appointed Uqba as Egypt's deputy governor over the North African lands under Arab control west of Egypt.
 At the head of a 10,000-strong force, Uqba commenced his expedition against the territories west of Cyrenaica.
 As he advanced, his army was joined by Islamized Luwata Berbers and their combined forces conquered Ghadamis, Gafsa and the Jarid.
 In the last region he established a permanent Arab garrison town called Kairouan, at a relatively safe distance from Carthage and the coastal areas, which had remained under Byzantine control, to serve as a base for further expeditions.
-It also aided Muslim conversion efforts among the Berber tribes that dominated the surrounding countryside.
+The new Arab center also aided Muslim conversion efforts among the Berber tribes that dominated the surrounding countryside.

 Mu'awiya dismissed Uqba in 673, probably out of concern that he would form an independent power base in the lucrative regions that he had conquered.
 The new Arab province, Ifriqiya (modern-day Tunisia), remained subordinate to the governor of Egypt, who sent his mawla (non-Arab, Muslim freedman) Abu al-Muhajir Dinar to replace Uqba, who was arrested and transferred to Mu'awiya's custody in Damascus.
 Abu al-Muhajir continued the westward campaigns as far as Tlemcen and defeated the Awraba Berber chief Kasila, who subsequently embraced Islam and joined his forces.
 In 678, a treaty between the Arabs and the Byzantines ceded Byzacena to the Caliphate, while forcing the Arabs to withdraw from the northern parts of the province.
 After Mu'awiya's death, his successor Yazid reappointed Uqba, Kasila defected and a Byzantine–Berber alliance ended Arab control over Ifriqiya, which was not reestablished until the reign of Caliph Abd al-Malik ibn Marwan.